hyperspy/hyperspy-bundle/docs/usage.rst

 Context Menu Shortcuts
 ----------------------

-The context menu shortcuts are created when the corresponding option have been selected during :ref:`installation <install_windows-label>` using the `start_jupyter_cm <https://github.com/hyperspy/start_jupyter_cm>`_ tool.
+The context menu shortcuts are created when the corresponding option has been selected during :ref:`installation <install_windows-label>` using the `start_jupyter_cm <https://github.com/hyperspy/start_jupyter_cm>`_ tool.
 Using these shortcuts, the jupyter QtConsole / Lab / Notebook will start from the current folder.